It's time to sell your home.

 You have had 30 showings leading up to your offer day and you're expecting at least one (or hopefully more) so you can get back to a normal life.
 In nearly every moment in history, you would be correct in expecting that.

 One problem..... nobody is calling on offer day.
 And nobody submits an offer.

 Uh, oh.
 Now what should you do?

 Relax.
 Be patient.
 Sometimes these things happen.

-Gone are the days where multiple offers on a listing is a slam dunk, no-brainer.
+Gone are the days where multiple offers on a listing is a slam dunk, no-brainer (note: this is being written during the covid-19 pandemic).
 The world is a different place now.
 Today's buyer is apprehensive about waiving conditions or getting into bidding wars so give it some time.